Geometry of the Space of Sections of Twistor Spaces with Circle Action

-We analyze these $\C^*$-invariant sections in detail, building on \cite{CollierWentworth} (see Proposition \ref{Prop:C*_sectionLiftC}).
-We obtain explicit formulas for the energy of a $\C^*$-invariant section (Proposition \ref{Prop: energyC*-fixed_sections}) and we describe the second variation of the energy at such a section (Proposition \ref{prop1}).
-Moreover, we find an explicit formula for the degree of the hyperholomorphic line bundle restricted to a $\C^*$-invariant section (Proposition \ref{Prop: deghyperhol_C*fixedsection}), from which we are able to show that there exist sections along which the hyperholomorphic line bundle has non-zero degree.
-Using this it can be deduced that $\mathcal S$ is in general not connected (Theorem \ref{Thm: Hyperholnontrivial}).
+These sections arise, for instance, in the context of variations of Hodge structures.
+There are interesting examples of such sections obtained from $2\pi$-grafting constructions (\cite{Hel}, see also Example \ref{ex:grafting}).
+We analyze these $\C^*$-invariant sections in detail (see Proposition~\ref{Prop:C*_sectionLiftC}), building on~\cite{CollierWentworth}.
+We obtain explicit formulas for the energy of a $\C^*$-invariant section (see Proposition~\ref{Prop: energyC*-fixed_sections}) and we describe the second variation of the energy at such a section (see Proposition~\ref{prop1}).
+Moreover, we establish an explicit formula for the degree of the hyperholomorphic line bundle restricted to a $\C^*$-invariant section (see Proposition~\ref{Prop: deghyperhol_C*fixedsection}).
+We hope such explicit formulas will be useful in future investigations, for example of the grafting sections mentioned above.
+We~apply these results at the end of the article to study the global topology of $\mathcal S$.
+By showing that there exist sections along which the hyperholomorphic line bundle has non-zero degree, we are able to deduce that $\mathcal S$ is in general not connected (see Theorem~\ref{Thm: Hyperholnontrivial}).